Fruit · 2 min. read

 The clementine (Citrus × clementina) — a hybrid of orange and mandarin, bred for its seedless character and easy-to-separate segments.
 The flavour is sweeter than a regular orange with less acidity and a fine citrus fragrance.
 Clementines are strongly seasonal from October to February, with top quality from Spain and Morocco.
 In commercial kitchens they are used both raw and in hot preparations.
 Candied clementine zest is a classic ingredient in French patisserie.

-Clementine: nutritional values per 100g (vers vruchtvlees)
+Clementine: nutritional values per 100g (fresh vruchtvlees)

 Based on unprocessed product.
 Source: NEVO 2021 (RIVM/WUR) — the Dutch food composition database, managed by RIVM and Wageningen University.